May 15, 2015

 Here in the Commonwealth, we aren't shy about our favourite queens of yore.
 Every spring, we gather to remember Victoria, reciting the poems she wrote for us, and reminding each other in sober tones the adages she imparted on our ancestors.

 However, if you've been feeling the effects of cyberwarfare recently, you don't want to lose any more clock cycles to the enemy.
-Here are some tips to optimize your security this weekend:
+Here are some tips to optimize your security this long weekend:

 1. Protect your empire